 Theme photo focuses on a subject announced and outlined in the contest rules and guidelines.
-For 2014-2015 the theme is "Inspiration?"
-This year the theme will focus on pictures of subjects that move and inspire YOU.
-Photos can include photos of leaders, mentors, family, friends, things in your community, school, church, or across the country and world.
+For 2016-2017, the theme is "Reflections".
+A photo shot off any natural or artificial reflective surface.
+A well-executed shot can show perfect symmetry or a slightly distorted shot.

 (PHOTOS ENTERED IN OTHER CATEGORIES ARE NOT ALLOWED) Examples include images of family members, a leader/teacher or someone that you look up to, something in nature, or things that give you daily inspiration.